scrapcomputing/486SocketBlaster/README.md

 a regulator should be adequate in most cases.
 For best stability try to source a good quality part.

-If you are planning to overclock or to use a more power hungry CPU, please use an external regulation circuit, or a *very* good quality buck converter.
+If you are planning to overclock or to use a more power hungry CPU, please use an external regulation circuit plugged in to the `ExtPwr` header, or use a *very* good quality mini buck converter.

 # WARNING!!!

 Please make sure you know what you are doing!
 Improper assembly/settings/use can damage both your precious motherboard and your precious CPU!

-# Bonus Features
+# Features

 - External Power Header.
 This can be used either for monitoring the CPU voltage, or for providing power externally, either with an external power supply or an external voltage regulator.
-- CPUMUL Header for selecting/overriding the CPU multiplier.
-This may be useful for reducing the multiplier of a DX4 to 2x (66MHz) or Am5x86 to 3x (100MHz).
+- CLKMUL Header for selecting/overriding the CPU multiplier.
+This controls CPU pin `R17`.
+1-2 connects it to the motherboard socket pin and 2-3 connects it to ground.
+This reduces the multiplier of a DX4 to 2x (66MHz) and sets the multiplier of an Am5x86 to 4x (133MHz).
+- WB/WT Header for selecting/overriding Write-Back/Write-Through cache.
+This controls processor CPU pin `B13` (which is the `CLKMUL` pin in earlier 486 CPUs).
+1-2 connects it to the motherboard socket pin, and 2-3 connects it to Vcc, which enables Write-Back.

 # Bill of materials